ldecicco-USGS/passive_tox/README.md

 We're trying the `drake` R package for orchestrating the workflow.

-To initially get the datasets and clean up the data, run the `passive_workflow.R` script.
+To initially get the datasets and clean up the data, run the `passive_data_setup.R` script.
 If there are any issues, you can try to diagnose the problems using `vis_drake_graph`.

+The next drake workplan is in "passive_analysis.R".

 Once that file is run sucessfully, there will be an Excel file: "data/clean/passive.xlsx".
 This file can be used for regular `toxEval` workflows.